On minimizers and convolutional filters: theoretical connections and applications to genome analysis: Building blocks

 Thus, the deduplicated set of minimizers of a sequence is much fewer than $l-k-w$.
-However, a key difference between minimizers and MinHash is that the hash function need not actually be min-wise independent in general.
-This is because we are not using minimizer-collision probabilities as an estimator for Jaccard index, but rather simply using them as a sparse sampling of the k-mer space.
+However, importantly, although we used min-wise independence above, and that property is crucial for the sister algorithm of MinHash \cite{broder1997resemblance}, we do not actually need the hash function to be min-wise independent.
+This is because we simply are using the minimizers as a sparse sampling of the k-mer space, and we do not need it to be exactly the density computed above.
 Minimizers only require translation invariance, which is satisfied by any arbitrary permutation, rather than needing a random permutation.
 Indeed, this fact has been exploited to construct non-uniformly-random minimizers that are more evenly distributed, or that are likely to be rarer in a genome \cite{zheng2020improved,jain2020weighted}.
 These works can reduce the density from the $2/(w+1)$ of random minimizers \cite{schleimer2003winnowing} to for example $1.67/(w+1)$ using the Miniception construction scheme \cite{zheng2020improved}.

 Of course, some amount of randomness is important; in the worst case, an adversarially chosen permutation that orders k-mers in the same order as appears in the sequence gives no amount of subsampling.
 Or, more realistically, simply taking a lexicographic ordering on the space of k-mers works quite badly, for example, on poly-A strings where the repetitiveness of the poly-A prefix causes many distinct k-mers to be minimizers of adjacent windows, increasing density, which is bad.
 One of the main empirical results of this manuscript is that for minimizer schemes based on random Gaussian convolutional filters, repetitiveness actually helps decrease density, improving rather than hurting performance.